-- 1 Although the property owner may opt to provide a subsidy to all employees, the requirement is one subsidy per full time employee. - 2 Any fare product, such as an institutional pass, that provides monthly full-access to Muni will be considered equivalent to providing the monthly Muni only "M" pass if provided at a rate of one pass per Dwelling Unit or employee. - 3 Any contribution or incentive to a non-public transit or other transportation provider shall be subject to approval from the SFMTA Director or designee. - 4 Full compliance means that the property owner offers one subsidy per month per employee and/or Dwelling Unit regardless of whether or not the subsidies are accepted.
+- 2 Any fare product, such as an institutional pass, that provides monthly full-access to Muni will be considered equivalent to providing the monthly Muni only "M" pass if provided at a rate of one pass per Dwelling Unit or employee. - 3 Any contribution or incentive to a non-public transit or other transportation provider shall be subject to approval from the SFMTA Director or designee. - 4 Full compliance means that the property owner offers one subsidy per month per employee and/or Dwelling Unit regardless of whether or not the subsidies are accepted.

-This measure is applicable to Development Projects in any land use category.
+This measure is applicable to Development Projects in land use categories A, B, and C.